zephyrproject-rtos/zephyr/doc/README.rst

 Here are a set of commands to install the documentation generations tools on
 Ubuntu:

 .. code-block:: bash

-   $ sudo apt-get install python-pip
+   $ sudo -E apt-get install python-pip
    $ pip install --upgrade pip
-   $ sudo apt-get install doxygen
+   $ sudo -E apt-get install doxygen
    $ pip install sphinx==1.4.4
-   $ sudo -H pip install breathe
+   $ sudo -HE pip install breathe
-   $ sudo -H pip install sphinx-rtd-theme
+   $ sudo -HE pip install sphinx-rtd-theme

 There is a known issue that causes docutils version 0.13 to fail with sphinx 1.4.4.
 Verify the version of docutils using: